iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week8_mapbox/W8_mapbox2.md

 - Explore what this looks like in Mapbox studio, use this link: [https://studio.mapbox.com/tilesets/iamwfx.6nowkujs](https://studio.mapbox.com/tilesets/iamwfx.6nowkujs).
 Note that for each column, it shows the data type (unless it's unknown) and, if it's a number, the range of the values in that column.
 This will come handy later on.
 - I've also included the codebook in this week's lab folder so you know what each of the columns corresponds to.

-For this exercise, we are going to use the following two columns from the `Poverty Status in the Past 12 Months by Household Type by Age of Householder` question in the Census (from the `nhgis0114_ds249_20205_blck_grp_codebook.txt` codebook):
+For this exercise, we are going to use the following column from the `Poverty Status in the Past 12 Months by Household Type by Age of Householder` question in the Census (from the `nhgis0114_ds249_20205_blck_grp_codebook.txt` codebook):
 - `AMR5E001`: the total number of people who responded to this question
 <!-- - `AMR5E002`: the number of people who's income in the past 12 months is below the
 poverty level.
 When we look at the range of values in this column, we can see that they go from **0 - 915**.